Pi4J/pi4j.github.io/content/documentation/providers/_index.md

     * Needs to run as `sudo`
     * 03/22/2024 Does not support Raspberry Pi 5

-Possible future providers:
-* Pi5 SPI, under construction.
-* Pi5 Serial.
-At present the intent is no Pi4j Serial provider on Pi5.
-As an alternative see [jSerialComm](http://fazecast.github.io/jSerialComm/).
-* RemoteProvider to control the I/O from a remote device e.g. through websockets

-Pi4J 2.5 Provider not found
-* Pi4J 2.5 ensuring a single provider for an I/O type is loaded may result in the provider your code references not being found because it was replaced by a higher priority provider.
-If you encounter this case, you can remove the unwanted provider plugin from your pom.xml file dependencies.
-Then after a clean and rebuild of your program the unwanted provider will no longer be loaded.
+## Check Loaded Providers

-* PrettyPrint loaded providers.
-After creating the Context the following code will print the currently loaded provider for each I/O type.
+After creating the `Context` the following code will print the currently loaded provider for each I/O type.
 ```
     System.out.println("-------------------------------------------------");
     System.out.println("PI4J PROVIDERS");